kubernetes/kops/docs/arguments.md

 zone for you, but now (as you have to set up the nameservers anyway), there doesn't seem much reason to do so!

-If you don't specify a dns-zone, kops will list all your hosted zones, and choose the longest that is a a suffix of your cluster name.
+If you don't specify a dns-zone, kops will list all your hosted zones, and choose the longest that is a suffix of your cluster name.
 So for `dev.kubernetes.example.com`, if you have `kubernetes.example.com`, `example.com` and `somethingelse.example.com`, it would choose `kubernetes.example.com`.  `example.com` matches but is shorter; `somethingelse.example.com` is not a suffix-match.